Selling Power to the Utility

 Refer to Section 1.2.11 of the proposed LMI RFPs which states:

-The storage component of a Paired Project will be charged during periods when full potential export of the generation component is not being dispatched by the Company, and the storage component can be used to provide energy to the Company during other times that are beneficial to the system.
-The storage component of a Paired Project must be sized to support the Facility's Allowed Capacity (in MW) for a minimum of four (4) continuous hours throughout the term of the RDG PPA or Mid-Tier SFC.
+The storage battery energy storage system (BESS) component of a Paired Project will be charged during periods when full potential export of the generation component is not being dispatched by the Company, and the BESS component can be used to provide energy to the Company during other times that are beneficial to the system.
+The BESS component of a Paired Project must be sized to support the Facility's Allowed Capacity (in MW) for a minimum of four (4) continuous hours1 throughout the term of the RDG PPA or Mid-Tier SFC.

-For example, for a 2 MW facility, the storage component must be able to store and discharge at least 8 MWh of energy at 2 MW in a cycle throughout the term of the RDG PPA or Mid-Tier SFC.
+For example, for a 2 MW facility, the BESS component must be able to store and discharge at least 8 MWh of energy at 2 MW in a cycle throughout the term of the Mid-Tier SFC.

-Further refer to section 3.10.1 of the proposed LMI RFPs which instructs the BESS sizing requirement for inclusion of PV capacity above the Allowed Capacity in the NEP:
+Please also refer to section 3.10.1 of the draft LMI RFP, which includes the BESS sizing requirement for inclusion of PV capacity above the Allowed Capacity in the NEP:

-For Paired Projects, the energy generated by the Facility in excess of Company Dispatch but below the Facility's Allowed Capacity that is stored in the Facility's energy storage component and can later be discharged to the POI [point of interconnection] considering the BESS Contract Capacity and Maximum Rated Output should be included in the NEP RFP Projection.
+For Paired Projects, the energy generated by the Facility in excess of Company dispatch but below the Facility's Allowed Capacity that is stored in the Facility's BESS component and can later be discharged to the POI [point of interconnection] considering the BESS Contract Capacity and Maximum Rated Output should be included in the NEP RFP Projection.
 Any energy in excess of what is allowed to be delivered to the POI and would exceed the BESS Contract Capacity shall be excluded from the Net Energy Potential.
-To achieve this objective, the BESS Contract Capacity (MWh) must be at least four times the MW Capacity of the installed PV or wind Capacity.
+To achieve this objective, the BESS Contract Capacity (MWh) must be at least four times the MW Capacity of the installed PV Capacity.

-The Proposer is solely responsible for the development and design of their Proposal.
-Pursuant to Section 1.8.2 of the LMI RFP the Company invites Proposers to submit up to a total of two variations of their Proposal for each Proposal Fee submitted.
+The Proposer is solely responsible for the development and design of its Proposal and whether to include storage is the Proposer’s option in the LMI and Tranche 1 RFPs.
+The evaluation process explained in the respective RFP’s will be used to determine which proposals are selected to the Final Award Group.
+Storage is not a threshold requirement in the LMI and Tranche 1 RFP’s and a proposal will not automatically be rejected if it does not include storage.
+Pursuant to Section 1.8.2 of the draft Tranche 1 and LMI RFPs, the Company invites Proposers to submit up to a total of two variations of their Proposal for each Proposal Fee submitted.
 A Proposal with or without storage or variations in pricing terms may be offered as variations.
-Please also refer to Appendix O of the CBRE RFPs which provide high level Grid Needs Assessment to assist you in designing your proposal.
+Please also refer to Appendix I of the draft CBRE RFPs, which provide a high level Grid Needs Assessment to assist you in designing your proposal.

 To answer your question as to whether a project could get rejected if designed with no storage, the answer is no, except on Molokai and Lanai where storage is a requirement.
 For the LMI RFPs, the project will not automatically be rejected if there is no storage in the Proposal.
 However, for the islands, solar projects are combined with storage primarily to allow for energy shifting.
 The storage provides the ability to shift energy production to periods of higher demand.
 There is a substantial amount of solar energy existing and more planned in the near term.
 Therefore, without storage, the Company will be unable to directly accept all the energy production due to limited system demand during solar production hours.
 (For this reason, a storage sized at approximately four times the solar capacity is recommended to allow deferral to higher production periods).
 The absence of storage may limit the Company's ability to dispatch the full NEP when a paired project may mitigate the system load constraint.
 The detailed evaluation as outlined in Section 4.7 of the LMI RFP will evaluate the benefits and costs to dispatch a project.